fouarges/landing-page-slider/README.md

 ### How do I use it?
 If you're here then you probably know how to write HTML / CSS / JS.
-- Clone the repository
+1. Clone the repository
-- Edit the template - look for comments that start with '<!-- Runway - -->'
+2. Edit the template - look for comments that start with `<!-- Runway - `
-- Add your images, favicons, Google Analytics or Tag Manager tracking codes
+3. Add your images, favicons, Google Analytics or Tag Manager tracking codes
-- Publish it :rocket:
+4. Publish it :rocket:

-### Original work
+### Credits
-This landing page started as the [html5-boilerplate](https://github.com/h5bp/html5-boilerplate) by @https://github.com/h5bp
+- This landing page started as the [html5-boilerplate](https://github.com/h5bp/html5-boilerplate) by @https://github.com/h5bp

-### Dependencies
 - The slider used is the super powerful [Splidejs](https://github.com/Splidejs/splide)